-Qualifying Widow(er) with Dependent Child
+Qualifying Widow(er)

-- RDPs qualify for this filing status if all five of the following apply: - Your RDP died in 2015 or 2016 and you did not marry or enter into another registered domestic partnership in 2017. - You have a child, stepchild, adopted child, or foster child whom you claim as a dependent. - This child lived in your home for all of 2017.
+RDPs qualify for this filing status if all five of the following apply:

+- Your RDP died in 2016 or 2017 and you did not marry or enter into another registered domestic partnership in 2018. - You have a child, stepchild, adopted child, or foster child whom you claim as a dependent. - This child lived in your home for all of 2018.
 Temporary absences, such as for vacation or school, count as time lived in the home. - You paid over half the cost of keeping up your home for this child. - You could have filed a joint return with your RDP the year he or she died, even if you actually did not do so.